csnazell/plant-model/docs/models/clock/clock-model.md

 ##### Model Behaviour

 Create a function that encapsulates the model behaviour.
-This function calculates the next iteration of the values for the set of differential equations defining your model's behaviour.
+This function calculates the set of values of the derivatives (du) based on the current values of the variables (u) from the set of differential equations defining your model's behaviour.
 This method is called from the dispatch functions we created earlier and handles the calculation and any tracing behaviour we may desire if the tracing store is supplied.
 This function should accept the parameters passed via the solver dispatch methods.

 ```julia